new-inventor/http-tools/ReadMe.md

 # Http tools
-This library provides exceptions, status codes, and common headers for http requests.
+This library provides exceptions, status codes, and common headers for http requests and responses.

 All exceptions
 * extend `NewInventor\HttpTools\Exception\HttpException`